 Julia is also an accomplished spoken word artist.
 She is a slam poetry champion (having qualified for finals and/or semifinals in Berkeley, San Francisco, and San Jose in the past) and has performed spoken word at a variety of high profile events, including Toronto Pride, San Francisco Pride Main Stage, The San Francisco Dyke March, Ladyfest Bay Area, and The National Queer Arts Festival.

 As a musician, Julia was the lyricist-guitarist-vocalist for the noise-pop trio Bitesize.
 During their heyday, Bitesize released two critically acclaimed CDs, toured up and down the West Coast, and received college radio airplay nationwide.
-Julia is currently working on a compilation of her previously unreleased recordings.
+Julia’s current indie-pop solo music project is called *soft vowel sounds* - her first record under that moniker (the four-song Ray versus Macbeth and the Music Box, part one) has recently been released.

 Julia is also an event curator.
 She single-handedly organized the performance series GenderEnders from 2003-06, as well as the 2007 National Queer Arts Festival show The The “Penis” Issue: Trans and Intersex Women Speak Their Minds.
 And for the last five years, she has been one of the co-curators for the recurring spoken word event Girl Talk: A Trans and Cis Woman Dialogue (2009-2013).